Resident234/php.net/pages/www.php.net_language.namespaces.faq.php.md

-There is a way to define a namespaced constant that is a special, built-in constant, using define function and setting the third parameter case_insensitive to false:
+There is a way to define a namespaced constant that is a special, built-in constant, using define function and setting the third parameter case_insensitive to false:<br><br>

 ```
 <?php